-- > Work with K-12 counselors to increase awareness in K-12 communities. - > Utilize all media resources to increase awareness. - > Focus our message on quality of education, affordability, value, and open access. - > Increase outreach events at local high schools and on campuses. - > Offer courses at K-12 and employer locations.
+- > Work with K-12 counselors to increase awareness in K-12 communities. - > Utilize all media resources to increase awareness. - > Focus the District's message on quality of education, affordability, value, and open access. - > Increase outreach events at local high schools and on campuses. - Offer courses at K-12 and employer locations.

-Continue to diversify our student and employee populations to be reflective of our communities.
+Continue to diversify the District's student and employee populations to be reflective of the community.

-- > Increase outreach to local residents. - > Ensure salaries and benefits at competitive rates. - > Have multilingual and multicultural marketing materials. - > Market and outreach to potential students and employees who are reflective of demographic trends.
+- > Increase outreach to local residents. - > Ensure salaries and benefits are at competitive rates. - > Have multilingual and multicultural marketing materials. - > Market and outreach to potential students and employees who are reflective of demographic trends.